EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

 This document describes in detail the steps introduced in [The Safe Haven Container Execution Service - CES](./introduction.md) for the development of containers for use within Safe Havens.

 ## Step 1.
-Writing a `Dockerfile`
+Writing a Dockerfile

 ### 1.1 SHS-specific advice

-**Declare SHS specific directories using the line `RUN mkdir /safe_data /safe_outputs /scratch` in your `Dockerfile`**.
+**Declare SHS-specific directories using the line `RUN mkdir /safe_data /safe_outputs /scratch` in your Dockerfile**.
 While the CES tools automatically generate these directories within the container, explicitly creating them enhances transparency and helps others more easily understand the container’s structure and operation.

 !!! note

-    Files should not be added to these directories through the `Dockerfile` prior to mounting, as they would be overwritten during the mounting process.
+    Files should not be added to these directories through the Dockerfile prior to mounting, as they would be overwritten during the mounting process.
 The directories will be fully accessible within the container during run time.

 **Start with a well-known application base container on a public registry**.
 Projects should add a minimum of additional project software and packages so that the container is clearly built for a specific purpose.
 Avoid patching and preserve the original container setup wherever possible.